amit0523/generic-doubly-linked-list-library/README.md

 For using this library as different C++ STL data structures you have to use different combinations of functions provided in this library.
-This library has only 19 functions and 3 static functions (total 22 functions).
+This library has only 22 functions (including 3 static functions).

 **So, now the developers don't need to write code for implementing data structure(s) (like list, etc.), they can simply use this library and speed up their development.**